-The secretary for the majority is an elected officer of the Senate who is responsible for providing many support services to the majority party leaders and members of the Senate.
+Theis an elected officer of the Senate who is responsible for providing many support services to the majority party leaders and members of the Senate.
 The floor-related duties of the secretary include supervising the cloakroom, briefing senators on votes and issues that are under consideration on the floor, obtaining pairs for senators, and polling senators when the leadership so desires.
-Additionally, the secretary is responsible for assigning Senate Chamber seats to the majority party members; maintaining a file of committee assignment requests; staffing the committee which arranges majority party committee assignments; recommending to the leadership majority party candidates for appointment to boards, commissions, and international conferences; maintaining records of such appointments; providing a repository for official minutes of majority party conferences and meetings of the Policy Committee, Steering Committee, and committee chairmen; monitoring the nominations on the Executive Calendar ; and other duties as directed by the leadership.
+Additionally, the secretary is responsible for to the majority party members; maintaining a file of committee assignment requests; staffing the committee which arranges majority party committee assignments; recommending to the leadership majority party candidates for appointment to boards, commissions, and international conferences; maintaining records of such appointments; providing a repository for official minutes of majority party conferences and meetings of the Policy Committee, Steering Committee, and committee chairmen; monitoring the nominations on the ; and other duties as directed by the leadership.

 The Republican Legislative Scheduling Office provides floor assistance to Republican senators.
 The staff serves as a liaison between Republican senators and the Republican leadership in dealing with senators' legislative interests, unanimous consent requests, time agreements, and the scheduling of the Senate's proceedings.
 When the Republicans are in the majority, the Republican Legislative Scheduling Office also schedules Republican senators to preside over the Senate.